baerwang/baerwang/README.md

 ###  :man_technologist:  [XiaoXiong Wang](https://baerwang.github.io)

-👋 Hi, I'm xiaoxiong, a passionate backend developer from China  🚀.
+👋 Hi, I'm a platform developer focused on architecture, interested in cloud native and information, Web3 🚀.

 ### About Me